mvolkmann/blog/src/lua.md

 ## Conditional Logic

+Lua supports an `if` statement, but not a `switch` statement.

+In an `if` statement, the `elseif` and `else` blocks shown below are optional.

 Parentheses are not required around conditions.

-In an `if` statement, the `elseif` and `else` blocks shown below are optional.

 All the parts of the `if` statement can be written on a single line if desired.